vpq5kd/pagetable/README.md

 libmlpt.a is the static libary produced by the `Makefile` in the github [repository](https://github.com/vpq5kd/pagetable/tree/main?tab=readme-ov-file#libmlpta).
 To produce this library run the `make` command in the directory where the MLPT API package is located on your machine.
 If you aren't using a linux shell, refer to the documentation of your particular shell on how to install make.

 To use this library, you must add the following to the linking step at compile time: `-L/path/to/MLPT_API_PACKAGE -lmlpt`.
-This will appropriately compile the static with the rest of your object files to create your final executable.
+This will appropriately compile the static library with the rest of your object files to create your final executable.